m-creations/docker-openwrt-elastic/README.md

        -e CLUSTER_NAME=my-cluster \
        -e NODE_NAME=my-first-node \
        -v /share/elastic:/data \
-       -p 9200:9200 -p 9300:9300 mcreations/openwrt-elastic
+       -p 9200:9200 -p 9300:9300 mcreations/elasticsearch
 ```

 ## Templates Import Configuration

-All templates should be in json format. the name of them will come from ```template``` attribute of the json after eliminating * symbols.
+All templates should be in json format.
+Their name will be deduced
+from the `template` attribute in their json definition after
+eliminating `*` symbols.

-All imported json files will move into ./imported folder after importing.
+All imported json files will be moved into them `./imported` folder
+after importing.

 There are two ways for importing templates into ES:

 ### Internal templates

+Internal templates should be placed in the Docker source folder
-The internal templates come from ./image/root/etc/elastic/templates/ folder and can be used for importing additional templates after extending an existing Docker.
+`./image/root/etc/elastic/templates` and can be used for importing
+additional templates when extending this image.

 ### External templates

-These templates come from /data volume which can mounted from outside by a host folder and it can contain a ./templates folder to import its *.json files as template of ES.
+External templates are read from the `/data/templates` directory which
+can be mounted from outside.
+All files with extension `.json` are
+explected to be ES template JSON files.

-The external templates will be imported with after importing the internal templates.
+The external templates will be imported after importing the internal
+templates.

 For the complete details of the configuration, please see

 - [start-elastic.sh](https://github.com/m-creations/docker-openwrt-elastic/blob/master/image/root/start-elastic.sh)

 ### Errors

-Building an image from this repository, and creating a container from that, returns a few erros:
+Building an image from this repository, and creating a container from that, returns a few errors:

 ```
 ... wait until http://localhost:9200 coming up to create templates and indices ...
 shell-init: error retrieving current directory: getcwd: cannot access parent directories: Inappropriate ioctl for device
 shell-init: error retrieving current directory: getcwd: cannot access parent directories: Inappropriate ioctl for device
-chdir: error retrieving current directory: getcwd: cannot access parent directories: No child processes /opt/elastic/bin/elasticsearch: line 185: hostname: command not found
+chdir: error retrieving current directory: getcwd: cannot access parent directories: No child processes
 ```

 but the containers from this image work despite these errors.
+Please
-Please open an issue if it doesn't work in your setting!
+open an issue if it doesn't work in your setting!